not-an-aardvark/eslint/docs/rules/no-useless-else.md

-# Disallow return before else (no-else-return)

-This rule was **deprecated** in ESLint v3.3.0 and replaced by the [no-useless-else](no-useless-else.md) rule.
+# disallow `else` blocks with no effect (no-useless-else)

+(fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

-If an `if` block contains a `return` statement, the `else` block becomes unnecessary.
+If an `if` block contains a control flow statement such as `return`, the `else` block becomes unnecessary.
 Its contents can be placed outside of the block.

-(fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

 ```js
 function foo() {